-The main concerns of the group included mental health, feeling limited because of COVID-19, COVID-19’s effect on support groups and outreach, a lack of social and family support, and high susceptibility to COVID-19.
+The main concerns of the group included negative impacts on mental health, feeling limited because of COVID-19, COVID-19’s negative effect on support groups and outreach, a lack of social and family support, and high susceptibility to COVID-19.
 Members also expressed feelings of isolation.
 COVID-19 amplified the sense of loneliness for those who already felt like “loners.”
 Several participants felt that they may be overlooked while the world addresses COVID-19.
 There were some concerns about COVID-19 mutating or its impact on HIV.

 Participants felt that resilience was a major strength of the community.
 They do not let HIV define them.
 For many, being HIV-positive was a practice run for COVID-19.
-Participants believed HIV-positive individuals were better prepared to adhere to COVID-19 guidelines and best practices because they had already been following guidelines and best practices for preventing the spread of HIV.
+Participants believed that HIV-positive individuals were better prepared to adhere to COVID-19 guidelines and best practices because they had already been following guidelines and best practices for preventing the spread of HIV.
 Most participants have been HIV-positive for more than 10 years and are doing well.
 They are confident that they know how to take care of themselves.
 HIV is just a part of who they are and not the “center” of who they are.
 Their strengths also come from their family and friends, therapists, and support systems.

 Individuals felt that because they have been HIV-positive for so long, they could help others create support systems.
 HIV-positive individuals could also become HIV navigators, helping them cope with COVID-19.